wso2-extensions/esb-connector-viber/src/test/INTEGRATION_TEST.md

      i) when a user sends it's first message to public account the user will be automatically subscribed to the account. ii) By pressing the subscribe button user can subscribed to the account.
-3.By running accountInfo method you can derive the user's id who are subscribed to the public account  and user's name, admin's avatar also.
+3.Then you need to assign the subscriber as a admin.After running accountInfo method you can derive the user's id who are subscribed to the public account   and user's name, admin's avatar also.
 #####Steps to follow in setting integration test.
 1. Download EI 6.4.0  by navigating to the following [URL](http://wso2.com/products/enterprise-service-bus/#).